 The present study investigated the effects of predictive and random task switching on attentional control and working memory.
 Using the CVOE switch task, we show that although mean error rates and RTs do not differ based on switch presentation sequence, differences emerge for RT switch costs.
 First, task-set reconfiguration processes associated with local switch costs become exaggerated when switching is unpredictable (vs. predictable) and participants are unable to prepare for an upcoming change in tasks.
 Separately, task-set maintenance processes associated with global switch costs become exaggerated when switching is predictable (vs. unpredictable) as participants must maintain two task-sets while simultaneously monitoring their progression across the sequence.
-Finally, distributional analyses provide additional insight into these patterns.
-Taken together, the present study provides a greater understanding of how predictive and unpredictive task-switching sequences affect reconfiguration and maintenance processes in younger adults.
+Taken together, the our findings provide a greater understanding of how predictive and unpredictive task-switching sequences affect reconfiguration and maintenance processes in younger adults.

 Open Practices Statement